MykalMachon/WakaQ-Flask/README.md

 ## Issues
 There are a few issues with using WakaQ as a drop-in replacement for basic celery at this point
 - lack of documentation.
-- lack of username, password, and db selection support for redis broker.
+- ~~lack of username, password, and db selection support for redis broker.~~ [Resolved now](https://github.com/wakatime/wakaq/issues/6)